krcourville/mediatr-crm/README.md

 ### Command Query Object Pattern

-Using Command Query Object pattern.
-Requests are defined and Request Handlers handle the request.
+With Command Query Object pattern, Requests are defined and Request Handlers response to the request.

 ### Concerns